LedgerHQ/app-zcash/docs/APDU.md

 If P1 is `0x01` and the user rejects the address, the command returns `Deny` with an empty response.

+## INS_PCZT_HEADER

+- INS: `0x52`
+- P1: `0x00`
+- P2: `0x00`
+- Data: PCZT magic bytes, PCZT version, and `common::Global` fields.
+- Response: empty.

+This command resets the transaction context and starts a new PCZT payload.
+It must be sent exactly once before any PCZT bundle command.
+See [PCZT_APDU.md](./PCZT_APDU.md#pczt_header) for the exact payload layout.

 ## INS_PCZT_TRANSPARENT_INPUT

-- INS: `0x52`
+- INS: `0x53`
 - P1:
   - `0x00`: first APDU packet for this command
   - `0x80`: continuation APDU packet
   - `0x01`: last APDU packet for this command
 - P2:
   - `0x00`: PCZT data continues in later PCZT bundle commands
-- Data: PCZT header, global fields, and transparent input fields.
+- Data: transparent input fields.
 - Response: empty.

-This command resets the transaction context when P1 is `0x00`.
-It is always sent, even when the transparent input count is `0`; in that case the payload contains the PCZT header/global fields and CompactSize input count `0`.
+This command is always sent, even when the transparent input count is `0`; in that case the payload contains only CompactSize input count `0`.
 See [PCZT_APDU.md](./PCZT_APDU.md#pczt_transparent_input) for the exact payload layout.

 ## INS_PCZT_TRANSPARENT_OUTPUT

-- INS: `0x53`
+- INS: `0x54`
 - P1:
   - `0x00`: first APDU packet for this command
   - `0x80`: continuation APDU packet